What to Do if Your Dog Has Bad Breath? A Pet Owner's Guide

 Follow these steps to prevent bad dog breath:

-1. Brush Your Dog’s Teeth Regularly.
+• Brush Your Dog’s Teeth Regularly.
 Regularly brushing your dog's teeth is the best way to prevent and reduce bad breath in dogs.
-We recommend doing this twice or thrice a week.
+We recommend doing this twice or thrice a week with a pet-specific toothpaste and toothbrush.

-2. Feed a High-Quality Diet.
+• Feed a High-Quality Diet.
 Switch to a high-quality diet filled with minimally processed ingredients.
-Too much artificial fillers can cause bad breath in dogs.
+Too many artificial fillers and unnecessary additives can cause bad breath in dogs.

-3. Provide Fresh Water.
+• Provide Fresh Water.
 Provide a constant supply of fresh water to your dog.
-This helps rinse and hydrate its mouth.
+This not only helps hydrate your dog, but also helps rinse the mouth.

 - Dr. Soheyl Simaei